 Can you really be healthy at any weight?

-Thus, HAES promotes anyone, regardless of size, shape or weight, can lead health promoting lifestyles.
+Thus, a HAES dietitian believes that anyone, regardless of size, shape or weight, can lead health promoting lifestyles.
 But can you really be healthy at any weight?
 Let’s check it out.

-However, most long term research on weight loss practices ends up with “participants regaining on average 30% to 40% of their lost weight within 1 year, and longer-term follow-up (2–5 years) showing a gradual return to baseline weight levels or above”. #dietsdontwork
+Most long term research (2) on weight loss practices ends up with “participants regaining on average 30% to 40% of their lost weight within 1 year, and longer-term follow-up (2–5 years) showing a gradual return to baseline weight levels or above”. #dietsdontwork

-Yet, the HAES approach targets something different: promoting behaviors that support health instead of intentional weight loss.
+Yet, a HAES dietitian will targets something different when working with you: promoting behaviors that support health instead of intentional weight loss.

-“But”, you may be wondering, “what about all that evidence that being overweight and obese is unhealthy and can lead to disease?”.
+As a HAES dietitian, many of my clients ask: “what about all that evidence that being ‘overweight’ and ‘obese’ is unhealthy and can lead to disease?
+Does HAES promote ‘obesity’? “.
 That’s what we’re about to punch holes into, right now.

 To start off with, I highly recommend that you check out this video on size diversity to get a feel of why a weight-centric approach is based on false assumptions and can do more harm than good.

-I plan to cover this topic more in-depth later on, because the supporting evidence is astounding!
-But if you need evidence right now that weight doesn’t equal health, this article from the Nutrition Journal (that I’ve been frequently referencing here!) addresses, and ultimately debunks, the following assumptions that underline the conventional weight-focused approach:
+If you want to learn more about the set point theory of weight, check out this post.
+And if you need additional evidence that weight doesn’t equal health, this article (1) from the Nutrition Journal (that I’ve been frequently referencing here!) addresses, and ultimately debunks, the following FALSE assumptions that underline the conventional weight-focused approach:

 - Adiposity poses significant mortality risk